-Currently, PHI is smaller than its board and manager would like it to be and its discount is slightly wider than the peer group average.
+Compare PHI against its peers here Currently, PHI is smaller than its board and manager would like it to be.
+Its discount is slightly wider than the peer group average.
 The focus on growth stocks means that PHI's yield is relatively low.
-However, PHI's ongoing charges ratio is towards the bottom end of its peer group, which is impressive given its size.
+PHI's ongoing charges ratio is towards the bottom end of its peer group, which is impressive given its size.
 While PHI's recent performance has improved, the market's aversion to growth stocks, over the past few years, has held the fund back relative to its peers.

-Additional information is also available at the fund manager's website:
+Additional information is available at the fund manager's website: